0%

 Batman ignored Gordon’s sarcasm.
 “After Batgirl and I helped him at his theater, Gamble was willing to give us time.
 But not much.
 I’ll see the Chechen tonight.”

-“You think he’ll be amiable to your plan to stop this war?”
+“You think he’ll be amenable to stopping this war?”

 Batman turned back to the window and prepared to exit.
 “Keep the rest of Gotham safe.”